 Roundabouts in general have a favourable effect on traffic safety, at least for accidents causing injuries.
 During the last decades several studies were carried out into the effects of roundabouts on traffic safety.
-A meta-analysis on 28 studies in 8 different countries revealed a best estimate of a reduction of injury accidents of 30-50% [1].
-Other studies, not included in the former one and using a proper design, delivered similar results [2] [3].
+A meta-analysis on 28 studies in 8 different countries revealed a best estimate of a reduction of injury accidents of 30-50% (Elvik, 2003).
+Other studies, not included in the former one and using a proper design, delivered similar results (Persaud et al., 2001; De Brabander et al., 2005).
 All those studies reported a considerably stronger decrease in the number of severest accidents (fatalities and accidents involving serious injuries) compared to the decrease of the total number of injury accidents.
-The effects on property-damage only accidents are however highly uncertain [1].
+The effects on property-damage only accidents are however highly uncertain (Elvik, 2003).

-Less is known about the safety effects of roundabouts for particular types of road users, such as bicyclists [4].
+Less is known about the safety effects of roundabouts for particular types of road users, such as bicyclists (Daniels and Wets, 2005).
 Roundabouts seem to induce a higher number of bicyclist-involved accidents than might be expected from the presence of bicycles in overall traffic.
-In Great-Britain the involvement of bicyclists in accidents at roundabouts was found to be 10 to 15 times higher than the involvement of car occupants, taking into account the exposure rates [5].
-In the Netherlands safety records of 185 roundabouts were studied and a reduction of 30% was reported in the number of victims among bicyclists to the period before construction of the roundabout, while the overall number of traffic victims decreased by 95% (car occupants), 63% (motorcyclists), 63% (pedestrians) and 64% (other road users) [6].
+In Great-Britain the involvement of bicyclists in accidents on roundabouts was found to be 10 to 15 times higher than the involvement of car occupants, taking into account the exposure rates (Brown, 1995).
+In the Netherlands safety records of 185 roundabouts were studied and a reduction of 30% was reported in the number of victims among bicyclists to the period before construction of the roundabout, while the overall number of traffic victims decreased by 95% (car occupants), 63% (motorcyclists), 63% (pedestrians) and 64% (other road users) (Schoon and van Minnen, 1993).
 Unfortunately, the study design could not take into account the possible effects of general trends in traffic safety and the regression-to-the-mean-effect.
-A comparative study in 3 European countries revealed an higher number of accidents to bicyclists on double-lane and comparatively large roundabouts [7].

-In Flanders bicyclists appear to be involved in almost one third of reported injury accidents at roundabouts (1118 accidents with bicyclists; 3558 in total, period 1991-2001), while in general only 14.6% of all trips (5.7% of distances) are made by bicycle [8].
+In Flanders-Belgium bicyclists appear to be involved in almost one third of reported injury accidents at roundabouts (1118 reported accidents with bicyclists; 3558 in total, period 1991-2001), while in general only 14.6% of all trips (5.7% of distances) are made by bicycle (Zwerts and Nuyts, 2004).
 The apparent overrepresentation of bicyclists in accidents on roundabouts was the main cause to conduct an evaluation study on the effects of roundabouts, specifically on accidents involving bicyclists.
 The main research question was whether the resulting effect would be the same as for accidents in general, both for the totality of injury accidents as for the severest accidents (accidents resulting in fatal or serious injuries).
 It is important to know whether roundabouts have a different impact on the safety of different types of road users in order to develop adequate decision criteria for situations when a roundabout should be constructed or not.
-Supplementary questions were whether the effect would be on average different if the roundabout was constructed inside or outside built-up areas (as traffic conditions inside built-up areas may be considerably different from conditions outside builtup areas, e.g. number of bicyclists, average speed of cars, road width, presence of trucks, etc.).
-A final aim was to find out whether the effects on the number of accidents involving bicyclists would be different on intersections that were signal-controlled before the conversion to a roundabout compared to locations with no traffic signals in the beforesituation.
+Supplementary questions were whether the effect would be different if the roundabout was constructed inside or outside built-up areas (as traffic conditions inside built-up areas may be considerably different from conditions outside built-up areas, e.g. number of bicyclists, average speed of cars, road width, presence of trucks, etc.).
+A final aim was to find out whether the effects on the number of accidents involving bicyclists would be different on intersections that were signal-controlled before the conversion to a roundabout compared to locations with no traffic signals in the before-situation.